Healing conversations are an art form in peril of being lost to our busy lives.

 Most of what happens in talk therapy are accomplished through the skillful use of questions, but only second to a lot of active listening.

 This article surveys different approaches to asking therapeutic questions meant for both practitioners and their clients and gives examples of how the quality of questions we ask can improve our lives.
+For more common therapy questions, see our related post: Classic Therapy Questions Therapists Tend to Ask.

 This article contains: